JustinDFuller/justindfuller.com/poem/deep-blue-subaru.md

 Just the other day, I saw a blue SUV with Christmas stickers down the side.
-But it wasn't a Subaru.
+It wasn't a Subaru.
-Even so, it ripped the breath from my lungs.
+It stole the breath from my lungs.
-I remember the first time I saw yours, decorated in Halloween stickers — all down the side.
+I remember the first time I saw yours, decorated in Halloween stickers all down the side.
 That was the first night we kissed.
 That wasn't the first night I failed to tell you what you deserved to know.